thosgood/this-weeks-finds/markdown/151-200/week151.md

                                  |

 this point in the string moves at the same speed and in the same direction as the bow.
-This is called the \"sticking regime\", because the static friction of the rosin-coated bow is enough to pull the string along with it.
+This is called the "sticking regime", because the static friction of the rosin-coated bow is enough to pull the string along with it.
 But when the kink moves past the bow: